endy-s/Map-Class/README.md

 # Map Class
-Android Map class for Mão na Massa Project
+Android Map class using Kotlin for Mão na Massa Project

 ## Mão na Massa Project
 Mão na Massa is a social project that consists of programming classes for needed young people, aiming to show them how powerful programming is.